bdelacretaz/opendev-channel-requirements/README.md

 _Challenges_: None

 _Requirements_: Just Talk

+## Technical Q&A
+_Scenario_: Someone asks a question, several people potentially provide answers of various quality.

+_Challenges_: Provide a way to mark the best answers, make it easy to find and refer to previous answers

+_Requirements_: Just Talk, Join Later, Categorize Content

 ## Discussing a complex technical problem
 _Scenario_:  Describe a complex technical problem and explore possible solutions